joshydavid/information-security-study-notes/resources/cyberattacks.md

 An attacker tricks individuals into revealing sensitive information, such as passwords or financial data, by masquerading as a trusted entity.

-- E.g. Fake emails or websites resembling legitimate ones to steal credentials.
+- E.g. Fake emails or websites resembling legitimate ones to steal credentials, an email claiming to be from a bank, requesting the recipient to provide their login credentials by clicking a link that leads to a fake website.

 - Mitigation:
   - Implement email filtering and anti-phishing tools.
   - Train employees to recognize phishing attempts.